Visit us

 Lastly, please review our library policies before your visit.

-As a graduate student, faculty, or academic staff at a University of California school, you are eligible for an access + borrowing card.
-The card is free-of-charge and renewals are free.
+As a graduate student, faculty, or academic staff at University of California, you are eligible for an access + borrowing card.

 - Graduate students - due at the end of the quarter